The Rape of Proserpina: Creation

 The Rape of Proserpina is made of high-quality Carrara marble, which was hard to find in large blocks and highly coveted by 17th-century sculptors.
 Marble is a very heavy material, but Proserpina is held aloft with apparent ease, and her arm stretches out away from the rest of the group.
 Given that the original sketch had no Cerberus, it's possible that the dog was added only when Bernini realized he needed a buttress to support the rest of the sculpture.
 This helps Bernini achieve a weightlessness akin to flesh.
 Furthermore, Bernini uses different tools to render the illusion of differing materials.
 He formulates the softness of flesh with abrasives, foliage with a chisel, and fabric with a rasp.

 The sculpture was placed against a wall, upon a now-destroyed pedestal with a poem by Maffeo Barberini inscribed upon it: "Oh you who are bending down to gather flowers, \ behold as I am abducted to the home of the cruel Dis."
 The inscription, originally created between 1618 and 1620, is Proserpina's anguished warning to others collecting flowers.
 As flowers are not depicted in the statue, despite being explicitly mentioned in the poem, it's unlikely the poem inspired the commission.

 Later history

 In 1750, The Rape of Proserpina was moved to the Palazzo Grande, but in the 19th century, the sculpture had returned to the Villa Ludovisi.
-Between 1895 and 1890, a part of the villa was destroyed, and the sculpture was placed at the foot of the grand staircase of the Palazzo Piombino.
+Between 1890 and 1895, a part of the villa was destroyed, and the sculpture was placed at the foot of the grand staircase of the Palazzo Piombino.
 Finally, in 1908, the sculpture was bought by the Italian government and returned to the Galleria Borghese, where it was placed in the centre of the Salone degli Imperatori, a room in the museum.
 The original pedestal, at one point destroyed, has been replaced by a simple white marble base sculpted in 1911 by Pietro Fortunati.
 During the First World War, the sculpture was protected by a box and sandbags to prevent damage.